bitsofcotton/p2/README.md

 # General Tips
 If there exists correctly predict next one step with \[...,x_n,f(...,x_n),f(...,f(...,x_n)),..\], we can suppose f as a linear with \[...,a\*x_n+b,a\*f(...,x_n)+b,a\*f(...,f(...,x_n))+b,...\] if (some range)-markov with below and the finite accuracy condition, some range skipped series.
 This concludes the structure of f is f(x):=(\<a,x\>).
 So p0 and p1 is reasonable in this meaning.
 But, if there exists predictor function, there is able to be non-predictable function on the meaning to them. (because there exists the stream that flip the predicted ones.)
 The dimension of a vector depends on original f nonlinear part threshold.

-Converting monotone nonlinear function causes some taylor coefficients conversion, but with p0 and p1 and catgp, it's also in their condition.
+Converting monotone nonlinear function causes some taylor coefficients conversion, but with p0 and p1 and p2 c, it's also in their condition.

 # Important General Tips
 With 2^x:=\[1,x_0, ..., x_n, x_0 and x_1, ..., x_{n-1} and x_n, ..., x_0 and ... and x_n\] form, the operation 'and' and 'not' can be described as each taylor series that is also in y:=A\*2^x, A in R^{N\*N}, 2^x in {0, 1}^N.